 Officials in Chinatown didn’t take the racist plague abatement policies lying down, however.
 On this site, what was once 828 Sacramento Street, residents started The Tung Wah Dispensary.
 The Dispensary was an emergency hospital funded by the Chinese consul and Six Companies, and staffed with Western physicians and traditional Chinese herbalists.
 At the time of the plague outbreak, most hospitals in San Francisco wouldn’t take Chinese patients, and when they did, they treated them with scorn and derision.
 For Chinese immigrants, the choices were dying in a local coffin shop or a Western “Death House,” or hospital.
 Tung Wah gave the people of Chinatown care and relief in a comfortable environment.
 Fun fact – the Dispensary continues to operate today!
 It’s called the Chinese Hospital and it’s located at 835 Jackson Street.

 Chinatown also organized behind the Chinese consul, Ho Yow, and representatives of the benevolent organizations, the Six Companies.
 These advocates intervened personally with local and federal officials.
-They funded lawsuits that enjoined the forced quarantines, forced vaccination with experimental treatments, and racist travel bans predicated on disease control.

 Part 5: Cameron House

 Part 6: Merchant St Lab